cfengine/documentation/examples/tutorials/masterfiles_policy_framework_upgrade.markdown

 verify you have the correct tag checked out.

-**Note:** Directly checking out a tag as in the example below is only supported in git versions 1.7.9.5 and newer.
+**Note:** Directly checking out a tag as in the example below is only supported in Git versions 1.7.9.5 and newer.

 ```console
 [root@hub MPF_upgrade]# cd ..